typedb/typedb-docs/_08-schema/03-rules.md

 - inserting a relationship.
 Example: `(parent: $x, child: $y) isa parentship;`.

 ## Deleting Rules
 Rules like any other schema element can be undefined.
-To do so, you [use  the undefine keyword](/docs/schema/concepts#undefine).
+To do so, we use the [undefine keyword](/docs/schema/concepts#undefine).

 ## Summary
 Rules are a powerful tool that reason over the explicitly stored data and produce and store implicit knowledge.